opencontainers/tob/proposals/distribution.md

 * “Retrieving images by their content-addressable hash”.
     Docker's registery API already provides endpoints for fetching manifest objects by digest][get-manifest].
-    Docker's registery API does not currently provides endpoints for fetching image objects by digest, but this is the project where that will happen.
+    Docker's registery API does not currently provide endpoints for fetching image objects by digest, but this is the project where that will happen.

     * What: Retrieving images by their content-addressable hash
     * In/Out/Future: In scope
     * Status: In progress (see opencontainers/distribution-spec)
     * Description: Specify a protocol for retrieving an image from a distribution engine by the image's content-addressable hash.
-    * Why: Using a hash as a name is a way to ensure a unique image name without relying on a particular naming authority/or system.
+    * Why: Using a hash as a name is a way to ensure a unique image name without relying on a particular naming authority or system.
         Using hashing for name is an acceptable addition as it does not encode any centralized namespace.

 The following entries should remain in the [scope table][scope] but not be addressed by this project: